• Skip to primary navigation

 Notes

 Use canned (tetra pack) tomato puree to make paneer butter masala.
-The taste of the canned puree is much intense which cannot be replicated by homemade puree.
+The taste of the canned puree is intense and cannot be replicated by homemade puree.

-Add the cream and honey at the end of cooking.
-If you plan to freeze the gravy, skip adding honey and cream and add them at last when you are ready to serve.
+Add the cream and honey at the end of the cooking.
+If you plan to freeze the gravy, skip adding honey and cream and add them when you are ready to serve.

-You can pan fry the paneer until golden brown before adding it into the curry instead of adding it raw.
+You can pan-fry the paneer until golden brown before adding it to the curry instead of adding it raw.

 If you are making this curry for your everyday meals, you can avoid adding cream for a comparatively healthier version.